VICTORIA is organising its online Video Analytics Contest from 2/12/2019 till 28/02/2020 (New Date!)

 Find more about the Analytics Contest on the following link: https://www.victoria-project.eu/victoria-analytics-contest

-VIS 2019 will be the year’s premier forum for advances in theory, methods, and applications of visualization and visual analytics.
-The conference will convene an international community of researchers and practitioners from universities, government, and industry to exchange recent findings on the design and use of visualization tools.
+VIS 2019 dealt with advances in theory, methods, and applications of visualisation and visual analytics.
+The conference convened an international community of researchers and practitioners from universities, government, and industry to exchange recent findings on the design and use of visualization tools.

-The 2019 program will also feature a diverse range of symposia and co-located events, including Visualization in Practice, Visualization in Data Science, the VIS Arts Program, and data analysis Challenge competitions, as well as a new Application Spotlights track.
+The 2019 programme featured a diverse range of symposia and co-located events, including Visualization in Practice, Visualization in Data Science, the VIS Arts Program, and data analysis Challenge competitions, as well as a new Application Spotlights track.

-The 10th Conference and international forum 2019 on Speech Technology and Human-Computer Dialogue will reflect some of the latest tendencies in machine learning for audio, speech, image and multimodal information processing, biometrics and security for IoT, intelligent robots and embedded systems.
+The 10th Conference and international forum 2019 on Speech Technology and Human-Computer Dialogue reflected this year the latest tendencies in machine learning for audio, speech, image and multimodal information processing, biometrics and security for IoT, intelligent robots and embedded systems.

-Romanian VICTORIA Partner SPP will take advantage of this event to set-up in parallel the second International Workshop on Research & Innovation for Secure Societies - RISS 2019.
-The workshop will bring together researchers from academia and industry, end-users, law-enforcement agencies and citizen groups to share experiences and explore multi- and interdisciplinary areas where additional research and development are needed.
+Romanian VICTORIA Partner SPP took advantage of this event to set-up in parallel the second International Workshop on Research & Innovation for Secure Societies - RISS 2019.
+The workshop brought together researchers from academia and industry, end-users, law-enforcement agencies and citizen groups to share experiences and explore multi- and interdisciplinary areas where additional research and development are needed.

-VICTORIA Partners SPP, IRIT, KU Leuven Centre for IT & IP Law, AIT, and Advisory Board Member, University Politehnica of Bucharest will be pleased to meet you there and update you on the Project results.
+VICTORIA Partners SPP, IRIT, KU Leuven Centre for IT & IP Law, AIT, and Advisory Board Member, University Politehnica of Bucharest were pleased to update the different stakeholders interested in VICTORIA with the most recent Project results.

 More information on the event: https://sped.pub.ro/conference-program/riss-2019-workshop/